Therefore encourage one another and build up one another, just as you also are doing. – 1 Thessalonians 5:11

 Mom and I shared a weakness for words…they are probably excessively important to us, delivering both positive and (sometimes) negative weight.
 She was an amazing encourager.
 She rarely missed an opportunity to lift another’s spirit or to speak loving truth to someone desperate for God’s touch.

 She filled my freezer with her baking, and, while I was at work, she wrote notes.
 Then she hid them everywhere.
 After she flew home, I began finding them.
 In my coffee mug.
 Under my pillow.
 In the pocket of my coat.
 Among my reference books.
-Behind my music books on the piano.
+Behind my music on the piano.
 She was with me in the love notes she left, and it made the distance between us…less.

 My mom and I also had a weakness for bits of paper.
 I kept every one of her notes.
 These from that move over 30 years ago are fading…red ink on pink paper.
-There is a lifetime of notes between my mom and me.
+There are a lifetime of notes between my mom and me.
 The tradition she started on that first move has become a life-long tradition for our family.
 Our visits back and forth, across the US and then the globe, have been papered by these little notes.

 Mom always wrote notes…not just to us but to so many.
 She and her Sunday School Class ladies would send cards every week to the sick ones or the sad ones.
 She had a special burden for the elderly, for widows (including functional widows, deserted by husbands) and for fatherless children (again including those “orphaned” by still-living fathers).
 She inspired me by her humble ambition .